Forehead Lift Surgery

-Loss of sensation along or just beyond the incision line is common, especially with the classic forehead lift procedure.
-It is usually temporary, but may be permanent in some patients.
+A loss of sensation along or just beyond the incision line is common, especially with the classic forehead lift procedure.
+It is usually temporary but may be permanent in some patients.

-Infection and bleeding are very rare, but are possibilities.
+Infection and bleeding are very rare but are also possibilities.

 You can reduce your risk of complications by closely following your surgeon’s instructions both before and after surgery.